 Day 16: Paro (Hike to Takstang)

-Hike to legendary Takstang (Tiger’s nest) monastery and visit other sights in Paro as per available time Horse (mountain ponies) are available for hire at the start of the hike that can take you till the view-point.
+Hike to legendary Takstang (Tiger’s nest) monastery and visit other sights in Paro as per available time.
+Riding Horse is available for hire at the start of the hike that can take you till the view-point.
 Your guide can arrange this and if you are not able to make it or decide to opt out, an interesting alternative will be arranged while you here.
 In the evening, gather for farewell dinner.
+Overnight in Paro.